fluxcd/source-controller/docs/api/source.md

 </em>
 </td>
 <td>
-<p>Path is the relative file path of this Artifact.
+<p>Path is the relative file path of the Artifact.
+It can be used to locate
-It can be used to locate the Artifact file in the root of the Artifact storage on the local file system of the controller managing the Source.</p>
+the file in the root of the Artifact storage on the local file system of the controller managing the Source.</p>
 </td>
 </tr>
 <tr>